onthejobtraining/noobtabunloader/README.md

-# 💤 Tab Unloader for Firefox
+# 💤 Noob Tab Unloader for Firefox

 Tab Unloader is a lightweight Firefox extension that automatically unloads inactive tabs after a user-defined time period.
 It helps free up memory and improves performance without requiring users to close tabs manually.